syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Appointment indicator count

-The scheduler month view appointment indicator count allows you to customize the count of the indicator based on the cell width by using `AppointmentIndicatorCount` property of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerMonthView.html).
-By default, `AppointmentIndicatorCount` is set to 5. using the `AppointmentIndicatorCount`.
+The scheduler month view appointment indicator count allows you to customize the count of the appointment indicator by using `AppointmentIndicatorCount` property of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerMonthView.html).
+By default, `AppointmentIndicatorCount` is set to 5.

 {% tabs %}